 The BTS Network for Early-Stage Toxicologists (NEST) is an inclusive network with the remit of actively representing its members within the BTS and wider toxicology arena.
 It aims to be innovative in supporting, nurturing, educating, and recruiting individuals in the early stages of their toxicology careers.
 We are here to support toxicologists with less than 10 years of experience (taking career breaks into consideration).

-As a committee we have numerous roles which include producing a podcast, running NEST specific social media, supporting the BTS mentoring scheme and helping to promote toxicology as a career at career fairs.
+As a committee we have numerous roles which include producing our podcast ‘Flying the NEST’, running NEST specific social media, supporting the BTS mentoring scheme and helping to promote toxicology as a career at career fairs.
 If you are interested in joining our mentoring scheme or discussing your research via our podcast then do get in touch, we would love to hear from you!

 Get in touch via e-mail: firstname.lastname@example.org

 Flying the NEST podcast

 Nevine is currently a PhD student at the University of Hertfordshire.
 Her project is a collaboration with the U.S Army and is sponsored by the Defense Threat Reduction Agency (DTRA).
 Her project involves investigating various decontamination techniques and procedures for mitigating the dermal absorption of chemical warfare agents.